stevedonovan/gentle-intro/1-basics.md

 to a _trait_, which is like an abstract interface that must be implemented for each concrete type.
-We'll deal with traits in detail later, but here all you need to know is that `AddAssign` is the name of the trait implementing the `+=` operator, and the error is saying that floating point numbers do not implement this operator for a integer.
+We'll deal with traits in detail later, but here all you need to know is that `AddAssign` is the name of the trait implementing the `+=` operator, and the error is saying that floating point numbers do not implement this operator for integers.
 (The full list of operator traits is [here](https://doc.rust-lang.org/std/ops/index.html).

 Again, Rust likes to be explicit - it will not silently convert that integer into a float for you.